 - 1. An emergency exists per the definition set forth in this policy. - 2.
-Behavior poses an immediate threat of significant physical harm to self or others. - 3.
-There is no approved behavior plan for the individual dealing with the planned use of restraint, isolation, or protective equipment intended to address this behavior, or there is an approved plan but it failed to anticipate a significant escalation in intensity or severity of the behavior. - 4.
-The behavior in question has either not occurred previously or could not have been reasonably foreseen to occur based on observations of the individual's behavior. - 5.
+The support staff has implemented all other de-escalation strategies to the extent possible. - 3.
+Behavior poses an immediate threat of significant physical harm to self or others. - 4.
+There is no approved behavior plan for the individual dealing with the planned use of restraint, isolation, or protective equipment intended to address this behavior, or there is an approved plan, but it failed to anticipate a significant escalation in intensity or severity of the behavior.

+- 5. The behavior in question has either not occurred previously or could not have been reasonably foreseen to occur based on observations of the individual's behavior. - 6.
 Provider must have a written policy and procedure indicating agency protocol for use of restraints and notification process.

-LCI's expects if a provider agency deems an emergency use of a restrictive measure is warranted, the restrictive measure utilized is effective, least restrictive, least intrusive, and a temporary means to assure the health and safety of the member.
+LCI expects if a provider agency deems an emergency use of a restrictive measure is warranted, the restrictive measure utilized is effective, least restrictive, least intrusive, and a temporary means to assure the health and safety of the member.
+When using the emergency restrictive measure, staff must use the measure for the shortest time possible to eliminate imminent risk.
 If a behavior meeting the definition of an unanticipated emergency occurs more than two (2) times in a six (6) month period, the behavior is no longer unanticipated.
 Recurrent behaviors do not constitute an emergency and must be addressed in a formal support plan.
-DHS must approve further use of the restrictive measure.
+DHS must approve further use of the restrictive measure within 90 business days of the second reported Emergency Restrictive Measure.